-SAFE uses a unique collaborative process which incorporates a wide-range of species-specific expertise from AZA members and non-government and government partners to identify the conservation actions needed to protect SAFE Signature species.
+SAFE uses a unique collaborative process which incorporates a wide-range of species-specific expertise from AZA members and non-government and government partners to identify the conservation actions needed to protect SSS.
 SAFE 3-year Conservation Action Plans (CAPs) are then developed which include science-based conservation projects that have been agreed upon and prioritized by the stakeholders.
-SAFE then utilizes an adaptive management strategy and the Open Standards for Conservation Practice to maintain the collaborative process and secure a dynamic and robust process for using project results to inform future decisions.
+Employees at AZA-accredited aquariums or zoos serve as SAFE Conservation Action Plan Project Coordinators.
+These Coordinators secure a strong Project Team and assure that forward momentum on the project is consistent.

-Ten inaugural SAFE Signature Species have been identified including the African penguin, Asian elephant, black rhinoceros, cheetah, gorillas, sea turtles, sharks and rays, vaquita, Western pond turtle, and whooping crane.
-Click on each species below to learn more:
+In July 2015, ten inaugural SAFE Signature Species (SSS) were identified including the African penguin, Asian elephant, black rhinoceros, cheetah, gorillas, sea turtles, sharks and rays, vaquita, Western pond turtle, and whooping crane.

 Vaquita photo credit Paula Olson, permit Oficio No. DR/488/08 from the Secretaria de Medio Ambiente y Recursos Naturales (SEMARNAT)